 The City of Ottawa is proud to honour all Canadians who have served their country in time of war.

-The National Remembrance Day Ceremony returns to normal operations this year and will take place at the National War Memorial on Friday, November 11.
+The National Remembrance Day Ceremony will take place at the National War Memorial on Saturday, November 11.
 The ceremony will begin at approximately 10:30 am.
-Residents can attend in person or watch the ceremony live on the Royal Canadian Legion’s Facebook page and local and national news broadcasts.
+You can attend in person or watch the ceremony live on the Royal Canadian Legion’s Facebook page and local and national news broadcasts.

 Royal Canadian Legion branches host Remembrance Day ceremonies in communities across Ottawa.
 Visit the Royal Canadian Legion’s website for more information on events happening in your area.

-Heads up!
-Canadian Armed Forces CF-18 Hornets and a vintage plane will fly over the National War Memorial, the National Military Cemetery of the Canadian Armed Forces and various Royal Canadian Legion locations in Ottawa between 10:50 and 11:59 am on Friday, November 11.
+Canadian Armed Forces CF-18 Hornets and a vintage plane will fly over the National War Memorial, the National Military Cemetery of the Canadian Armed Forces and various Royal Canadian Legion locations in Ottawa between 10:50 and 11:59 am on Saturday, November 11.

-- Elgin Street, from Laurier Avenue West to Wellington Street
+- Elgin Street, from Laurier Avenue to Wellington Street

-- Wellington Street, from Rideau Street / Sussex Avenue to Elgin Street
+- Wellington Street, from Rideau Street/Sussex Avenue to Bank Street

-There will be intermittent, rolling closures between 8 am and 1 pm in the area bounded by Nicholas Street to the east, Laurier Avenue West to the south, Elgin Street to the west, and Wellington Street/Rideau Street to the north, as the parade is escorted to and from the National War Memorial by the Ottawa Police Service.
+There will be intermittent, rolling closures between 8 am and 1 pm in the area bounded by Nicholas Street to the east, Laurier Avenue West to the south, Elgin Street to the west, and Wellington/Rideau streets to the north, as the parade is escorted to and from the National War Memorial by the Ottawa Police Service.

 Consider using transit to get to the ceremony.
-Veterans who wear their medals or uniforms during National Veterans’ Week, from Saturday, November 5 to Friday, November 11, can ride OC Transpo, Para Transpo and Société de transport de l'Outaouais (STO) buses and paratransit service for no charge.
+Veterans who wear their medals or uniforms during National Veterans’ Week, from Sunday, November 5 to Saturday, November 11, can ride OC Transpo buses and trains, Para Transpo vehicles and Société de transport de l’Outaouais (STO) buses for free.
 Companions accompanying veterans also ride at no charge.
-Visit octranspo.com and STO for more information.
+Visit octranspo.com for more information.